sudarshbuxyyes/SER_DL/README.md

 - Use `python train.py -h` to see a list of arguments.
 - `python train.py 30` to train the model for 30 epochs

-## Inference
-(Still to be implemented)

-# Limitations
-1. Currently this repo only supports dataset preparation for the RAVDESS model since different datasets describe their labels differently.
-You can still use this repo with other datasets by defining your own function to load the datasets and using the `get_framed_log_melspectrograms` function from `utils.py`.
-Then you may use `SpeechModel.py` to create a model based on specifications form the paper and train.
-2. Since I couldn't find a pretrained AlexNet model and didn't have the resources myself to train one from scratch, I used a pretrained ResNet 50 model.
-This may affect the performance and not match the results given by the authors.

 # Credits and acknowledgements: